 My family recently took a trip through Michigan’s Upper Peninsula.
 We stopped for a couple days of exploring in and around Marquette Michigan.
 We were really excited to stay at the Landmark Inn in downtown Marquette.
 Wow just doesn’t cover this hotel.
 Thanks to the Landmark for having us and allowing me to share my experience with you.

 Have you been to Marquette Michigan?
 You need to add it to your must see destinations in Michigan.
 The Landmark Inn is the perfect place to stay while you are visiting the area.
 The hotel is located in the downtown district, making it a great place to stay and visiting the local attractions.
 Pictured Rock is an easy drive and Northern Michigan University is also located here.
-The downtown has a lot going on to see, eat and do.
+Downtown Marquette has a lot going on to see, eat and do.
 And you can’t forget nearby Lakenenland Sculpture Park.

 Building for the hotel began in 1917 and was completed in 1930.
 It was originally named the Northland Hotel and was renovated in 1995.
 It’s easy to see why so many celebrities have stayed here.
 The hotel has maintained its charm with functional and modern amenities, elegant decorations and luxurious furniture.
 Amelia Earhart, The Rolling Stones, Jimmy Stewart, George C Scott and many more have walked the hallways and stayed in the hotel.